 Every Baptist church is independent and autonomous so beliefs may vary but the following are common Baptist beliefs:

-From the example of the New Testament, Baptists claim that baptism is for those who believe and able to declare that Jesus is Lord.
+Baptism for Believers: From the example of the New Testament, Baptists claim that baptism is for those who believe and are able to declare that Jesus is Lord.
 As a symbol of Jesus’ claim on our lives, baptism by immersion is practised, representing a desire to die to self and to live for Christ.

-Baptists understand the church as a community of believers gathered in the name of Jesus Christ for worship, witness and service.
+A Believers’ Church: Baptists understand the church as a community of believers gathered in the name of Jesus Christ for worship, witness and service.
 There is no set Baptist liturgy.
-Each local church and community is free to determine its own pattern, though prayer and praise, listening and reflecting on scripture, and sharing Holy Communion will always be central.
+Each local church and community is free to determine its own pattern, although prayer and praise, listening and reflecting on scripture, and sharing Holy Communion will always be central.

-Baptists believe that churches should not live in isolation from one another but rather be inter-dependent.
+Interdependence: Baptists believe that churches should not live in isolation from one another but rather be interdependent.
 Our Baptist churches are linked regionally, nationally and internationally for support and fellowship.

-Baptists believe that each Christian has a duty to share their faith with others.
-We recognise that mission is not just evangelism, but also includes promoting justice, social welfare, healing, education and peace in the world.
+Sharing our faith: Baptists believe that it is the duty and joy of each Christian to share their faith with others.
+We recognise that this mission is not just evangelism, but also includes promoting justice, social welfare, healing, education and peace in the world.